 If you haven’t spent an evening in this fabulous eatery hidden down a dark alley in the inner city, you haven’t experienced just how much fun Melbourne dining can be.
 Alfred Place runs between Collins and Little Collins Streets.
 It looks a bit dubious at first glance, until we see the burnt red neon sign beckoning us to ‘Garçon’.

-Step through the door of Garçon Paris Steakhouse and you’re instantly transported to a circa 1980s Parisian-style bistro.
-The interior can best be described as cosy industrial chic.
+Step through the door of Garçon Paris Steakhouse and you’re instantly transported to a Parisian-style bistro.
 While our waiter isn’t actually French, he certainly has a passion for the country and its food and wine, and we’re seated and served with a grace and friendliness that many Parisian waiters could learn from!

 As for the ambiance — it’s perfect for either a romantic interlude or a friendly catch-up.
 We’re suitably pampered, then discretely left to our own devices (a balance perfected by front-of-house head honcho Stef Fisher, who’s very adept at hosting the various celebrities that frequent the restaurant).

 To complete the meal, there’s no going past the vanilla crème brûlée which has us prancing out the door and confusing Collins Street with the Champs Elysée.
 Well, almost.